iifl-logo

 The integration of digital technologies in pharmaceutical manufacturing and supply chain operations is expected to further enhance efficiency, traceability, and product quality.
 Coupled with increasing healthcare awareness and rising disease burden, the industry is well-positioned to meet the growing demand for high-quality, affordable medicines.

-Regulatory frameworks are also expected to evolve in alignment with advancements in the industry, emphasising patient safety and sustainable growth.
+Regulatory frameworks are also expected to evolve in alignment with industry advancements, emphasizing patient safety and supporting sustainable growth.

 Regulatory Reforms

 In a bid to strengthen ethical standards and enhance transparency, the Department of Pharmaceuticals has introduced the Uniform Code of Pharmaceutical Marketing Practices (UCPMP) 2024.
-The code has been disseminated to pharmaceutical associations which are responsible for ensuring member compliance.
-UCPMP 2024 promotes responsible marketing, fosters innovation, builds industry trust, and enforces stricter regulatory adherence, all of which are crucial for long-term industry credibility and growth.
+The code has been made mandatory, marking a significant shift from the earlier voluntary framework.
+It has been disseminated to pharmaceutical associations, which are responsible for ensuring member compliance.

 Mergers & Acquisitions

-The domestic formulations segment has seen sustained interest from both strategic acquirers and financial sponsors, reflecting a push for market expansion, therapeutic diversification and access to established brands.
+The domestic formulations segment has seen sustained interest from both strategic acquirers and financial sponsors, reflecting a push for market expansion, therapeutic diversification, and access to established brands.
 In the B2B pharma space, particularly within the Active Pharmaceutical Ingredient (API) segment, deal activity remains strong.
-The API/CDMO segment is benefitting from global demand for supply chain diversification and Indias positioning as a cost-competitive manufacturing hub.
+The API/CDMO segment is benefiting from global demand for supply chain diversification and Indias positioning as a cost-competitive manufacturing hub.

 Overall, M&A is serving as a strategic tool for companies to reposition portfolios, gain scale, and unlock long-term value in an increasingly competitive and innovation-driven healthcare environment.